isomerpages/moe-regentsec/index.md

       title: Announcements & Highlights
       id: announcements
       announcement_items:
+        - title: "TAC: The Astronaut Collective"
+          date: 22 January 2025
+          announcement: Our Secondary Two students recently participated in the Astronaut Collective programme, an engaging initiative designed to help them explore potential career pathways and reflect on their aspirations in various industries.
+          link_text: Read more about it here
+          link_url: /tac-the-astronaut-collective/
         - title: "Start Right Programme: A Meaningful Transition into the New School Year"
           date: 21 January 2025
           announcement: The Start Right programme, conducted during Weeks 0 and 1 of the